lspope/cookpad_reviews_analysis/README.md

 ## Introduction
-The goal of this project is to perform analysis on recent reviews of the Cookpad app in order to identify trends and explore user feedback.
+The goal of this project is to perform analysis on user-sumbitted reviews of the Cookpad app in order to identify trends and explore user feedback.

 ![cook](./images/conscious-design-I4e1cY1I0FQ-unsplash.jpg)